Giving options designed to meet your needs and goals

 Youngbauer Family & Youth Operating Endowment

 This fund helps to underwrite current operational expenses for the Family & Youth Services ministry.
 It also supports four annual scholarships to high school students preparing for social service careers (social work, education, ministry, medicine, etc.).
-Through an agreement with the donor family, the annual awards are presented to students at four specific high schools.
-The schools are located in the east Toledo area where the Genacross Lutheran Services ministry has a presence: Cardinal Stritch, Clay, Lake, and Anthony Wayne high schools.
-Genacross Foundation representatives present these scholarships and an engraved memento to students during spring award assemblies.
-The fund was named for Lawrence and Adele Youngbauer.
-Lawrence was raised in the Lutheran Orphans’ Home as a child and, in appreciation for the care he received, he bequeathed funds to the LHS Foundation in 1992.
+Through an agreement with the donor family, the annual awards are presented to students at four specific high schools, which are located in areas where the Genacross Lutheran Services ministry has a presence.
+The schools where scholarships are awarded include: Anthony Wayne, Clay, and Liberty Center high schools and Cardinal Stritch Catholic High School & Academy.

 For more information about making a planned gift to Genacross Lutheran Services, please call us at 419.861.4964 or use our contact form.